activeloopai/deeplake/README.md

 Hub includes the following features:

-* Storage agnostic API: Use the same API to upload, download, and stream datasets to/from AWS S3/S3-compatible storage, GCP, Activeloop cloud, local storage as well as in-memory.
+* **Storage agnostic API**: Use the same API to upload, download, and stream datasets to/from AWS S3/S3-compatible storage, GCP, Activeloop cloud, local storage as well as in-memory.
-* Compressed storage: Store images and audios in their native compression (full list [here](https://docs.activeloop.ai/getting-started/understanding-compression)), decompressing them only when needed, for e.g, when training a model.
+* **Compressed storage**: Store images and audios in their native compression (full list [here](https://docs.activeloop.ai/getting-started/understanding-compression)), decompressing them only when needed, for e.g, when training a model.
-* Lazy NumPy-like slicing: Treat your S3 or GCP datasets as if they are a collection of NumPy arrays in your system's memory.
+* **Lazy NumPy-like slicing**: Treat your S3 or GCP datasets as if they are a collection of NumPy arrays in your system's memory.
 Slice them, index them, or iterate through them.
 Only the bytes you ask for will be downloaded!
-* Dataset version control: Commits, branches, checkout - Concepts you are already familiar with in your code repositories can now be applied to your datasets as well.
+* **Dataset version control**: Commits, branches, checkout - Concepts you are already familiar with in your code repositories can now be applied to your datasets as well.
-* Third-party integrations: Hub comes with built-in integrations for Pytorch and Tensorflow.
+* **Third-party integrations**: Hub comes with built-in integrations for Pytorch and Tensorflow.
 Train your model with a few lines of code - we even take care of dataset shuffling. :)
-* Distributed transforms: Rapidly apply transformations on your datasets using multi-threading, multi-processing, or our built-in [Ray](https://www.ray.io/) integration.
+* **Distributed transforms**: Rapidly apply transformations on your datasets using multi-threading, multi-processing, or our built-in [Ray](https://www.ray.io/) integration.